top of page

 6 min read

-The Weight of Mixed Emotions in Caregiving Caregiving for a person living with dementia doesn’t just stretch your time and energy.
-It shifts your emotional foundation in ways that others rarely see.
+Caregiving for a person living with dementia stretches your time and energy and shifts your emotional foundation in unseen ways.
 This isn’t the kind of stress you can walk off.
 It’s not a bad day, or even a hard year.
 It’s a reconfiguration of love, grief , duty, and identity, all happening at once, and over time.
-You don’t just feel tired.
-You feel torn.
-There is the up and down of emotions and sometimes t
+You feel tired and torn.
+There is the up and down of emotions and sometimes the back and forth between your calm, empathic self and the impatient silently (or not

 6 min read